ddysher/ml-notes/cloud-core/kubernetes/proposals/arch.md

 as master, which allows external tools to recognize the label and do their own processing, e.g. for `kubeadm` to deploy master components.
-However, due to lack of review, many other Kubernetes core components (within kubernetes/kubernetes) and related projects were introduced which depend on the label, which is problematic.
+However, due to lack of review, many other Kubernetes core components (within kubernetes/kubernetes) and related projects were introduced which depend on the label.
+This is problematic.
 For example, an implementation uses `node-role.kubernetes.io/master=` to determine if a certain pod should be scheduled on "master", but the usage of "master" is not the same across different scenario.
 The correct way here is to define dedicated labels and add thses labels to nodes of choices.